Nastel/gocypher-cybench-java/README.md

 Share your results with the community, compare and choose the right libraries for your application.
 **CyBench** helps developers build better, faster Java code by benchmarking code performance.

+CyBench Launcher contains a set of default performance tests developed by the CyBench team to benchmark Java Core services.
+These tests are executed by default every time CyBench benchmarks are executed via `cybench` shell script and results are automatically submitted to a public [CyBench Repository](https://www.gocypher.com/cybench/).
+Default benchmark execution and automated reporting can be configured via `<cybench-home>/conf/cybench-launcher.properties`

 Download and run CyBench [here](https://github.com/K2NIO/gocypher-cybench-java/releases).
 Visit our [page](https://www.gocypher.com/cybench/) to analyze your results.

 ## Building CyBench Benchmark From Source
 ```sh
 mvn clean package -P build-jvm,pack-bin
 ```

-# CyBench Launcher
-The CyBench Launcher contains a set of default performance tests developed by the CyBench team to benchmark Java Core services.
-These tests are executed by default every time CyBench benchmarks are executed via `cybench` shell script and results are automatically submitted to a public [CyBench Repository](https://www.gocypher.com/cybench/).
-Default benchmark execution and automated reporting can be configured via `<cybench-home>/conf/cybench-launcher.properties`

 ## Running Default Benchmarks using CyBench

 After downloading the `gocypher-cybench-java-1.0.0.zip` from the [release page](https://github.com/K2NIO/gocypher-cybench-java/releases) extract the files and run `cybench.bat` (on Windows) or `cybench.sh` (on Unix).

 ## CyBench launcher configuration